List of world number one snooker players

 The sport of snooker has utilised a world rankings system since 1975, used to seed players on the World Snooker Tour for tournaments.
-Originally rankings were published once a year, at the culmination of the season, however, since 2010, the rankings have been changed to be updated after every ranking tournament.
-The number one rank has been held by eleven players; Ray Reardon was the first to hold the position, and was followed by Cliff Thorburn, Steve Davis, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Judd Trump and Ding Junhui.
+Originally, rankings were published once a year at the conclusion of a season.
+Since 2010, however, the rankings were changed so that they would be updated after every ranking tournament.
+The number one ranking has been held by twelve players; Ray Reardon was the first to hold the position, and was followed by Cliff Thorburn, Steve Davis, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Judd Trump, Ding Junhui and Mark Allen.

 Hendry held the number one position for the longest time under the annual format, holding it for nine years in total.
-Since it changed to a rolling format in 2010, Selby has held the title longer than anyone else.
+Since it changed to a rolling format in 2010, Selby has held the rank longer than anyone else.